ALive95/QuickPrint/readme.md

 ## Author

-This tool was developed by Fabuchi.
+This tool was developed by Lorenzo Liverani (and a lot of different AI tools).

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available to everyone